 Her agony hit me right in the feels!
-For a show that to outsiders looks like another harem-style "let's make everything a pretty girl," Arpeggio of Blue Steel managed to delivery poignancy in what's become a well-worn science fiction trope of AIs developing feelings and sentience.
-We've talked about several of those emotionally charged scenes in these reviews.
+For a show that to outsiders looks like another harem-style “let’s make everything a pretty girl,” Arpeggio of Blue Steel managed to delivery poignancy in what’s become a well-worn science fiction trope of AIs becoming feeling and sentient.
+We’ve talked about several of those poignant scenes in these reviews.

 This episode contained the scene that brought it all together.
 After Iona breaks into the sealed concept communications system, she find Kongou sitting alone, knees drawn up, her face hidden.
 Iona quietly kneels beside her and gasps when Kongou turns her scared, tear-stained face towards her.
 Iona slowly puts her arms around Kongou and says, “It’s going to be okay… you don’t have to be afraid anymore” (19:52).

 Up until this point, Kongou’s Death Star-like ship was intact.
 In a quiet voice, she asks Iona, “What’s the point of understanding each other?”